t04glovern/selfie2anime-tutorial/.blog/README.md

     --light True
 ```

-Your parameters are going to define which folder will be checked for a matching checkpoint, so ensure its the same as your training parameters.
+Your parameters are going to define which folder will be checked for a matching checkpoint, so ensure it's the same as the training parameters.

 The `test` will use the images in the `dataset/DATASET_NAME/testA` and `testB` folders.